Tangzl7/tracktor/README.md

 Note:

 1. the first run will generate the mindrecord file, which will take a long time.
 2. pretrained model is a faster rcnn resnet50 checkpoint that trained over COCO. you can train it with [faster_rcnn](https://gitee.com/mindspore/models/tree/master/official/cv/faster_rcnn) scripts in modelzoo.
-Or you can download it from [hub](https://download.mindspore.cn/model_zoo/r1.3/fasterrcnnresnetv1550_ascend_v130_coco2017_official_cv_bs2_acc61.7/)
+Or you can download it from [hub](https://download.mindspore.cn/model_zoo/r1.3/fasterrcnnresnetv1550_ascend_v130_coco2017_official_cv_bs2_acc61.7/).
+And place it in the tracktor++ directory.
 3. re-identification network model comes from the [official implementation model](https://vision.in.tum.de/webshare/u/meinhard/tracking_wo_bnw-output_v5.zip) of pytorch and converts it to mindspore's ckpt file.

 ## Run on GPU